Siemens SIPROTEC 5

 Summary

-SIPROTEC 5 protection relays do not properly limit the bandwidth for incoming network packets over their local USB port.
-An attacker with physical access could send specially crafted packets with high bandwidth, causing the device to exhaust memory and stop responding to network traffic via USB.
-The affected device automatically resets after the attack, and the protection function is not affected.
-Siemens has released firmware version 10.0 or later for all affected models.
+SIPROTEC 5 protective relay devices do not properly limit bandwidth for incoming network packets on their local USB port.
+An attacker with physical access could send specially crafted packets with high bandwidth to exhaust device memory, forcing the device to stop responding to network traffic via USB.
+The device automatically resets after the attack and the core protection function remains unaffected.
+Siemens has released version 10.0 and later to address this issue.

 What this means